 - Take Down: afternoon of Wednesday, June 6

-You will required to set up your own poster at your assigned location for the duration listed above.
-Poster numbers and locations will be assigned shortly and will be listed below.
+You will be required to set up your own poster at your assigned location for the duration listed above.

 Poster Numbers & Locations